169 Genesee Street, Auburn, New York 13021

 • If they have been diagnosed with another condition and has a healthcare provider written note stating they are clear to return to school.

-If a person is diagnosed with COVID-19 by a healthcare provider based on a test or their symptoms or does not get a COVID-19 test but has had symptoms, they should not be at school and should stay at home until:
+If a person is diagnosed with COVID-19 by a healthcare provider based on a positive test, symptoms or does not get a COVID-19 test but has had symptoms, they should not be at school and should stay at home until:

-• It has been at least ten days since the individual first had symptoms;
+• It has been at least 7-10 days since the individual first had symptoms;

 • It has been at least three days since the individual has had a fever (without using fever reducing medicine); and